 Get your free targets to print at home!

 Why The 6.8 SPC Round?

-Officially known as the 6.8mm Remington Special Purposes Cartridge, and also sometimes referenced as the 6.8x43mm, the 6.8 SPC is an intermediate rimless bottle necked cartridge that was the result of team effort from the United States Special Operations Command, United States Army Marksmanship Unit, and Remington Arms as a potential replacement for the standard 5.56x45mm NATO round out of the short barreled AR-15 cartridge.
+The 6.8mm Remington Special Purposes Cartridge, also known as the 6.8x43mm, is an intermediate rimless bottlenecked cartridge.
+The United States Special Operations Command, the United States Army Marksmanship Unit, and Remington Arms developed the 6.8 SPC cartridge.
+They made this cartridge a possible replacement for the standard 5.56x45mm NATO round fired from the short-barreled AR-15 cartridge.

-Now obviously the 6.8 SPC has not officially replaced the 5.56 round, but the 6.8 SPC has still found a following among precision shooters seeking a higher performing round out of the AR-15.
+6.8 SPC has not officially replaced the 5.56 round.
+However, it has gained a following among precision shooters seeking a more powerful round for the AR-15.